 - Encourage your spouse to share his or her feelings directly with you.

 - Show your spouse that he or she is number one in your eyes.

 - Don’t take things too personally.

 - Remember that you’re loving your spouse by honoring his or her parents.

 One more idea: When confronted with what feels like a no-win situation involving an in-law, use the “drop the rope” theory.
 Imagine a rope, the kind used in a tug-of-war.
 If you find yourself provoked, see that rope in your hands.
 You can choose to continue yanking on it — or drop it.
 Dropping it may sound as though you’re giving in or giving up, but it’s actually very empowering.
 It’s also much more effective than tugging back and forth.

-For Ken and Heather, a solution may look something like this:
+For Steve and Heather, absolution may look something like this:

 - They discuss the things their in-laws say and do that tend to trigger anxiety and anger.